YashYadav7/YashYadav7/README.md

 - 👋 Hi, I’m @YashYadav7
-- 👀 I’m interested in Web development .
+- 👀 I’m interested in Artificial Intelligence.
 - 🌱 I’m currently learning Artificial Intelligence and Machine Learning(2021 -2025) at MAIT,ROHINI.
-- 📫 You can reach me on twitter.
+- 📫 You can reach me on Linkedin.